1. Tobacco Products

 Talcum powder is a substance often used in bathroom products for our body and face.
 Some baby products contain the powder as well.
 It is typically used because it absorbs moisture, keeps the body dry, promotes smoother skin, and prevents rashes.

 Many governments have made laws to ensure that talcum powder products are free of asbestos.
-However, despite these safety regulations, it does raise some concern for some people.
+However, despite these safety regulations, it does raise some concerns for some people.

 5. Air Pollution